 Anything Your Cruise Ship Offers—But Self-Booked

 If the excursion you want to go on is already filled up for cruise guests or is a bit outside of your budget, head online and see if you can book the same excursion directly with the tour company.
 The price can be up to 50% less per person which can save you a lot.
 Be sure to factor in transportation costs to and from the excursion and be very mindful of the time the tour starts and ends.
 Standing in line to get off the cruise ship can be a lengthy wait, and if you don’t return on time the ship will leave without you—so plan for plenty of cushion on both ends.
-Here we list some great tour companies to consider.
 This includes ATV rides, ziplining, snorkeling, the botanical gardens, hiking, and more.

 Whatever you do, don’t just spend your day at the marina or in the Gallerias Mall.
 Take full advantage of your day in Puerto Vallarta by booking your own shore excursion.